 Most policies usually don’t cover things referred to as “acts of God,” such as floods, earthquakes, and so on.
 If you feel that you are at higher risk, you can add this coverage to your policy for an increased premium.
-To learn more about potential property risks, visit this page.
 In addition, if you have significantly valuable items in your unit, you may want to purchase a rider (policy add-on) to meet your specific needs.

 Tips for Applying

 - Take a picture or video of all the items you own and write down specifications for your more valuable possessions.